 Family members often want to invest together by pooling their money in order to take advantage of investment opportunities that would not be suitable for small account sizes.
 One of the most popular ways to achieve this is to form a family limited partnership.

 This special type of investment vehicle provides tax advantages and a host of other benefits, and, as with other investment structures, limited partnerships have disadvantages of which you should be aware.
-Let this introductory overview give you a basic understanding of what a family limited partnership is and how it may benefit your family.
+This introductory overview gives you a basic understanding of what a family limited partnership is and how it may benefit your family.

 A great technique for lowering estate taxes and gift taxes is to form a family limited partnership, consolidate your assets within it, and then give part of the partnership away to your heirs each year.
 Unsurprisingly, this particular strategy is frequently used by successful and wealthy families.
-In this in-depth article, I'll help you understand how this fantastic strategy can work for you and your family.
+Learn more about how this fantastic strategy can work for you and your family.

 With the right attorney or accountant and a few hundred or thousand dollars, you may be able to form your limited partnership in an hour or two.
-For those of you contemplating forming your own limited partnership, I'll explain two of the most popular ways to form a limited partnership in the United States.
+If you're contemplating forming your own limited partnership, here are two of the most popular ways to form a limited partnership in the United States.

 One of the biggest drawbacks of using a limited partnership is that the person managing the investments, the general partner, has unlimited liability.
 That means if they take on too much debt and things go bad, he or she is on the hook and could have all of their personal assets on the line.

 Thankfully, a large number of states have created a special type of investment vehicle known as a limited liability limited partnership to avoid this problem.
-In this article, I'll walk you through what a limited liability limited partnership (LLLP) is and how it is used, along with its pros and cons.
+Learn what a limited liability limited partnership (LLLP) is and how it is used, along with its pros and cons.